cerner/cucumber-forge-report-generator/README.md

 This library can be added as an [NPM dependency](https://www.npmjs.com/package/cucumber-forge-report-generator) via `npm i -S cucumber-forge-report-generator`

-This project is built on [Travis](https://travis-ci.com/cerner/cucumber-forge-report-generator/).
+This project is built on [GitHub Actions](https://github.com/cerner/cucumber-forge-report-generator/actions).

 # _Building_